Lyapunov control-inspired strategies for quantum combinatorial optimization: Introduction

 Recently, numerous connections have been made between QAOA and quantum optimal control (QOC) \cite{PRXQuantum.2.010101}, which is a strategy for identifying the controls needed to steer the dynamics of a quantum system in a desired manner by iteratively optimizing over a set of control functions or parameters \cite{Brif2011,Glaser2015}.
 Certain connections have rested on the control-theoretic notion of controllability, which implies that QOC solutions can be found for driving the dynamics of a system under consideration towards arbitrary objectives \cite{altafini2002controllability, albertini2002lie, schirmer2001complete, fu2001complete, turinici2003wavefunction, burgarth2013zero, arenz2016universal,arenz2018controlling}.
 For instance, controllability considerations have recently been applied to show that QAOA can be computationally universal in certain circumstances \cite{2018arXiv181211075L, 2019arXiv190903123M}, and to assess the number of QAOA quantum circuit parameters needed to achieve controllability \cite{2019arXiv190608948B}.
-Tools from QOC have also been used to show that under certain assumptions, a bang-bang approach akin to QAOA is optimal for minimizing the expectation value of $\Hp$ \cite{PhysRevX.7.021027}.
-It has also been shown that bang-bang QOC protocols like QAOA can yield exponential speedups in certain problem settings, compared with quasistatic scheduling \cite{Bapat2019_Bang}.
-A more recent analysis has subsequently shown that optimal QAOA solutions can be more generally described by bang-anneal-bang schedules \cite{2020arXiv200308952B}.

 A key challenge in identifying QAOA and QOC solutions is the difficulty of searching for the optimal QAOA and QOC parameters, respectively.
-If the number of QAOA layers, and correspondingly variational parameters, can be limited to $O(\mathrm{poly}(\log(n)))$, then the complexity scaling of the optimization can be polynomial in $n$.
+If the number of QAOA layers, and correspondingly variational parameters, can be limited to $O(\mathrm{poly}(\log(n)))$, then the complexity scaling of the optimization can be polynomial in the number of qubits, $n$.
 However, this scaling belies the difficulty of such optimizations -- the fact is that QAOA, and most variational algorithms, require optimization over non-linear, stochastic cost functions with derivative information that is noisy and hard to obtain.
 Scaling classical optimization to thousands of parameters is challenging in this context, \emph{e.g.,} \cite{doi:10.1137/18M1177718}.

 Even in the absence of noise, the difficulty of identifying the optimal parameters is determined in large part by the structure of the optimization landscape, and landscape features such as local optima, saddle points, and barren plateaus can complicate and hinder the optimization process \cite{chakrabarti2007quantum, russell2017control, mcclean2018barren, PhysRevA.102.042207, PRXQuantum.1.020319, bittel2021training, lee2021towards,larocca2021diagnosing}.
 However, we note that a variety of alternate quantum control frameworks, including quantum tracking control \cite{Gross1993, Chen1995,PhysRevLett.118.083201, PhysRevA.101.053408, PhysRevLett.124.183201}, quantum Lyapunov control \cite{PhysRevLett.69.2172, doi:10.1063/1.467132, SUGAWARA1995113, OHTSUKI1998627, A902103E, doi:10.1063/1.1559680, 1272601, Mirrahimi2005ReferenceTT, doi:https://doi.org/10.1002/9780470431917.ch2}, and quantum feedback control \cite{doherty2000quantum, Wiseman_Milburn_2009, Combes_Kerckhoff_Sarovar_2017, zhang2017quantum}, have been developed that do not rely on the iterative classical optimization procedure inherent to QOC and thus do not share these challenges.